lakehq/sail/docs/guide/installation/index.md

 You can refer to the [Rust documentation](https://doc.rust-lang.org/rustc/codegen-options/index.html) for more information about the compiler options that can be specified via the `RUSTFLAGS` environment variable.
 :::

+## Standalone Server

+Please refer to the [Standalone Spark Connect Server](/development/recipes/spark-connect-server) guide for more information about building and running the Spark Connect Server as a standalone binary.